James Ferguson (anthropologist)

-James Ferguson (born June 16, 1959) is an American anthropologist.
+James Ferguson (June 16, 1959 – February 12, 2025) was an American anthropologist.
 He is known for his work on the politics and anthropology of international development, specifically his critical stance (development criticism).
 He was chair of the Anthropology Department at Stanford University.
 His best-known work is his book, The Anti-Politics Machine.
 He delivered the most prestigious lecture in anthropology, the Morgan Lecture, in 2009, for his work on basic income.
-He earned his B.A. in cultural anthropology from the University of California, Santa Barbara and an M.A. and Ph.D. in social anthropology from Harvard University.